ELE-3608 Electrical Machines and Power Electronics 2 - 5 ECTS

 After passing this course, the student shall have the following learning outcome:

-- The candidate knows how to use simulation software such as PSPICE and MATLAB to support all phases from specification to design of power electronic systems.
+- The candidate knows how to use simulation software such as SPICE and MATLAB to support all phases from specification to design of power electronic systems

-- The candidate are able to create mathematical load models of mechanical and electric systems
+- The candidate can create mathematical load models of mechanical and electric systems

 - The candidate can create simulation models of power electronic converters, control algorithms and mechanical systems